Discord in Concordance Cosmology and Anomalously Massive Early Galaxies

 The presence of massive galaxies in the early universe is an anomaly to the \LCDM\ structure formation paradigm.
 They should not be there \cite{BK2022,Haslbauer2022}.
 The existence of such galaxies violates the assumptions that underpin fits to the acoustic power spectrum of the CMB, so may lead to systematic errors in the assessment of cosmological parameters based on those fits.
 In particular, the calculation of gravitational lensing would be impacted \cite{M2023RNAAS}.

 Gravitational lensing of the surface of last scattering by intervening masses is an effect that becomes important at high $\ell$, beginning to impact the fit for $\ell > 800$.
-Intriguingly, restricting the fit of the Planck data to $\ell < 800$ returns a higher Hubble constant \cite{Planck2018} consistent with that found by WMAP \cite{WMAP9}, which only probed scales where lensing matters little.
+Intriguingly, restricting the fit of the Planck data to $\ell < 800$ returns a higher Hubble constant \cite{Planck2018} consistent with that found by WMAP \cite{WMAP9}.
+Consequently, concordance with local data is maintained for low-$\ell$ data; the discrepancy has only appeared as high-$\ell$ data have been incorporated into the fits.
 So perhaps there is a systematic effect due to the gravitational lensing of the surface of last scattering.